Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-With globally ordered characters using position identifiers, let's revisit our example of simultaneous insertions and deletions.
+With globally ordered characters using position identifiers, let's revisit our example of simultaneous insert and delete operations.

+**Note:** For the purpose of simplifying the example, we've omitted the **Site ID** and **Site Counter** properties.
+The globally unique ids here are just the fractional positions.
+In reality, they'll be more complex objects.

 <figure>
   <center>